late2game/ttools2/docs/kerning editor manual/kerningEditorManual.md

 	* // is corrected as \\
 	* (/ is corrected as \)

-1. **Flipped editing**.
+1. **Swapped editing**.
 Kerning pairs like TA and AT often need to have the same kerning correction.
 In this case it is possible to activate the swapped editing mode on, and while correcting any pair, its swapped version will receive the same correction.
+Swapped editing can be used only in combination with vertical editing.
+Swapped and symmmetrical together are not allowed.

 	<video src="videos/swapped.mp4" controls width="840" type="video/mp4">